PieterKas/OAuth-and-SPIFFE-Registration/draft-kasselman-oauth-spiffe.md

 --- back

 # Acknowledgments
-The author would like to thank Dmitry Telegin (Backbase), Dean Saxe (Beyond Identity), Arndt Schwenkschuster (SPIRL) and Marcel Levy (SPIRL) and others (please let us know, if you've been mistakenly omitted) for their valuable input, feedback and general support of this work.
+The author would like to thank Dmitry Telegin (Backbase), Dean Saxe, Arndt Schwenkschuster (SPIRL) and Marcel Levy (SPIRL) and others (please let us know, if you've been mistakenly omitted) for their valuable input, feedback and general support of this work.

 # Document History